 - Once examinations have been administered, the candidate will be notified by IAVM of the final score within 75 days.
 All new CVPs will be recognized annually during IAVM’s VenueConnect.

-- Candidates who fail the examination are allowed to retaking the exam within 12-months of receipt of their exam scores by submitting a written request to IAVM Headquarters forty-five (45) days prior.
+- Candidates who fail the examination are allowed to retake the examination within 12-months of receipt of their scores by submitting a written request to IAVM Headquarters forty-five (45) days prior.